Benefits and Allowances

 Further Information: https://www.gov.ie/en/service/e87d27-household-benefits-package/

-Housing Adaptation Grant for People with a Disability
+Housing Adaptation Grant for Disabled People

 A Housing Adaptation Grant provides grant aid to help with works that are reasonably necessary to make a house more suitable for the needs of a person with a disability.
 This grant is means-tested and is administered by your local authority.
-The effective maximum grant under the scheme is €30,000, which may cover up to 95% of the approved cost of works.
+The maximum grant under the scheme is €40,000 (as of 1 December 2024), which may cover up to 100% of the approved cost of works.

 The types of works allowable under the scheme can be varied and may include: